craft-forge/filament-translation-manager-docs/README.md

 ## License

-Translation Manager is proprietary software.
+This plugin is proprietary software.
 See [LICENSE.md](LICENSE.md) for details.